-- Schedule Coordination: Abandonment and tie over work was done prior to the replacement project to save on CNG costs and help with the tie over. - 2.
-Water Management: Test water reused for dust mitigation. - 3.
+- 1. Materials: Bulk ordered pipe provided volume pricing for pipe. - 2.
+Schedule Coordination: Abandonment and tie over work was done prior to the replacement project to save on CNG costs and help with the tie over. - 3.
+Water Management: Test water reused for dust mitigation. - 4.
 Construction Execution: - a.
 Flat slick bores were installed for safety and ease of construction through the intersection on Alpine and on Valley Road during the short holiday work period. - b.
 During the pothole operations on Woodland Road, a gas line was found to be off location.
 With the gas line plotted in the right location, the Construction Contractor was able to install the pipe over a large storm drain.